MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 #### Access

 S3 shortcuts must point to the https endpoint for the S3 bucket.

 Example: `https://bucketname.s3.region.amazonaws.com/`

 > [!NOTE]
+> In order for the S3 shortcut to function, you do not need to disable the Amazon S3 Block Public Access setting for your S3 account.
+>
-> Access to storage account endpoint can't be blocked by storage firewall or VPC.
+> Access to the S3 endpoint must not be blocked by a storage firewall or Virtual Private Cloud.

 #### Authorization